Remote, regional and international assessments | NEXUS

-The huge growth expected in the telehealth market is mainly due to the potential of telehealth to revolutionize healthcare delivery as we know it.
-Video consultations makes it possible to instantly deliver healthcare at any time to and from anywhere in the world.
+The huge growth expected in the Telehealth market is mainly due to the potential of telehealth to revolutionize healthcare delivery as we know it.
+Video consultations make it possible to instantly deliver healthcare at any time to and from anywhere in the world.

 These standards include considerations around informed consent, collaboration, ethical principles, confidentiality and privacy of health information, and safety and quality.